 Some fellow Mad TV alums and I gathered on November 1st to do a reunion panel at the Comikaze Expo in downtown Los Angeles.
 It was an amazing feeling to be around all of those funny people again, and I’m grateful to organizer Holly Payne for making it happen.
 Not pictured is castmate Craig Anton who was also there – he moderated the panel.

 If you look at the *ahem* vintage cast photo below, you’ll see that we had almost the entire Season 4 cast present at the Expo.

 One of my reps asked me to put together a reel of film and television work I did after my Mad TV years, so here it is – a couple of minutes of highlights.
 You’ll notice the recurring mustache on all of these characters… I don’t know why mustache work dominated my resumé for that period of time.
-I guess that, when combined with my height, a mustache makes me a good comedic nemesis or authority figure.
+When combined with my height, I guess a mustache makes me a good comedic nemesis or authority figure.
 Enjoy!